 Our organization will follow recommendations and guidance from The Grey Bruce Public Health Unit, The Town of Hanover, The Province of Ontario, and the Government of Canada during this ongoing situation.

 All in-person library services and programmes are cancelled.
-The library has been closed to the public as of March 13 due to The Town of Hanover’s decision to suspend all non-essential municipal services.
+The library has been closed to the public as of March 13th in line with The Town of Hanover’s decision to suspend all non-essential municipal services and close the Civic Centre.

 COVID-19 response – while we are closed, we will allow phone, email or online membership registration for short term memberships so you can use our online resources.
 These are for anyone who would normally qualify for a resident membership, i.e. living in or owning property or owning a business in Hanover.
 Anyone living outside of Hanover would be required to pay the current non-resident fee.
 See current fees here.